oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 rmse = mean_squared_error(y_test, predictions, squared=False) # result is 544
 ```

+These results indicate that our promising model is worse than an horizontal line for the 10am prediction.

+Why?
+What happened?

-What you see here is the Ocean's Prediction challenge, the shorter the time frame, the harder it is to predict accurately the price.
+What you see here is the Ocean's Prediction challenge.
+The shorter the time frame, the harder it is to accurately predict the price.

-Can you improve this?
+Can you help us improve this?